University of the Fraser Valley: Research

 UFV is home to ten research centres and institutes; additionally, the Chilliwack Campus is the site of the new BC Centre of Excellence for Agriculture.
 Much of the research conducted at UFV, in particular through the activities of centres such as the Centre for Food and Farmland Innovation and the South Asian Studies Institute, focuses on issues of regional concern.

 There are three Canada Research Chairs at UFV: Lenore Newman holds the Canada Research Chair in Food Security and the Environment; Keith Thor Carlson holds the Canada Research Chair in Indigenous and Community Engaged History; Cindy Jardine holds the Canada Research Chair in Health and Community.
 Additionally, Irwin Cohen holds an RCMP Senior Research Chair in Crime Reduction.

 UFV is designated a Special Purpose, Teaching University under the University Act, with a mandate to focus on regional undergraduate education.
 However, faculty members are also actively engaged in research, and UFV places major emphasis on providing research opportunities for undergraduate students and training in research skills.
 Students have opportunities to apply for grants and lead research projects, to co-author papers with professors, and to present papers at international conferences.
 UFV also promotes and recognizes student research through its Undergraduate Research Excellence Award program.

 Enrolment

-In 2009/2010, the UFV individual student count (including Continuing Studies) was 15,446, including approximately 13,000 mainly undergraduate students.
-UFV's region has a rapidly expanding population that totaled 257,031 in 2006.
+In the 2024/2025 fiscal year, the UFV individual student count was 16,364, including the fall undergraduate count of 12,090 and nearly 3,000 international students.
+UFV's region has a large population that totaled 195,726 in 2021.
 Enrolment continues to grow.
-UFV exceeded the Ministry of Higher Education and Labour Market Development's funded target for 2009/10 of 6,859 student spaces by 104%.
+UFV exceeded the Ministry of Higher Education and Labour Market Development's funded target for 2024/2025 by 101.9%.

 Funding

 Operating funding for UFV has increased by $19.8 million, from $33.5 million in 2001/02 to $53.3 million in 2010/11 – a 59.1 per cent increase.

+In March 2026, UFV dismissed approximately 45 faculty and staff amid a reported $20 million operating deficit.
+Several additional employees accepted voluntary departure packages.
+The financial pressures were mainly attributed to federal international student enrollment policies introduced in 2024, affecting revenue derived from international student tuition.